SophistSolutions/Stroika/README.md

 Stroika works ***with*** the standard C++ library, layered on top, and prodivdes simpler to use (higher level) classes, with more safety checking guarantees, and wider domain of applicability.

-Stylistically, Stroika differs from boost and the Standard C++ Library (STL), in that it (relatively) embraces object oriented abstractions over template-based genericity (see [Stroika-Approach-To-Performance.md](Documentation/Stroika-Approach-To-Performance.md)) because the abstraction of type hierarchies is so much better suited to how people reason.
-And Stroika emphasizes separation of interface from implementation, carefully documenting the interface in the headers, and separating the implementation to other files.
+Stylistically, Stroika differs from the Standard C++ Library (STL), boost, and many other C++ libraries, in that it (relatively) embraces object oriented abstractions over template-based genericity (see [Stroika-Approach-To-Performance.md](Documentation/Stroika-Approach-To-Performance.md)).
+The abstraction of type hierarchies is better suited to how people reason, and templates and concepts - while powerful - can be fiddly and obscure programmer intent.
+Also, Stroika emphasizes separation of interface from implementation, carefully documenting the interface in the headers, and separating the implementation to other files.

 Stroika is comprised of 2 layers, the [Foundation](Library/Sources/Stroika/Foundation/ReadMe.md), which provides directly usable classes, and a series of domain specific [Framework](Library/Sources/Stroika/Frameworks/ReadMe.md)s which provide a rich collection of code in different domains.

 ![alt text](Documentation/Images/AppLayersBlockDiagram.png "Title")

 The Frameworks depend on the Foundation; Foundation modules frequently depend on each other; but Foundation layer code contains no dependencies outside of the Foundation (except on std C++ libraries, and various ThirdPartyComponent libraries optionally included or referenced, like openssl).

+## Quality

 - Nearly all public interfaces and methods are well documented; implementations are clear and well commented.
 - Thoroughly integrated assertions (including thread-safety assertions) help document and enforce usage patterns (without performance cost in production builds).